 Dry skin is most common seasonally when the air is the dryest - during the fall and winter months.
 If you have dry skin, you may have a tendency towards fine wrinkles, flaking, itchiness and skin tightness.
 Good news: it’s not the end of the world.

 HOW TO DEAL

 Moisture.
 Your task is to keep your skin clean and hydrated, without causing irritation or over-drying.
-In addition to tactics like drinking more water and humidifing the air in your home, our clensing and moisturizing solutions may just be what you're looking for.
+In addition to tactics like drinking more water and humidifying the air in your home, our cleansing and moisturizing solutions may just be what you’re looking for.
 Our dry skin care products are fragrance and soap free.
-They'll leave your skin soft and smooth.
+They’ll leave your skin soft and smooth.

 Browse our dry skin cleansers, moisturizer and body wash products below for solutions to treat your dry skin.